MrDave/xkcd_to_VK/README.md

 python main.py
 ```

-By default, script posts a random xkcd comic.
-You can specify a specific one with the use of the following arguments (those are mutually exclusive):

--  `--id ID` - id of comic to get
--  `-l`, `--latest` - get the latest comic

 Script will upload the comic to the wall of your VK group with the comic's title and alt text as the post caption.

 ## Project Goals